Tasmania was once stitched with railways and tramways, used for hauling ore and logs.

 Following the course of these former railways, rail trails all but guarantee to be flat (ok, flat-ish).

 Want a gentle bike ride or walk packed with history and beauty?
 Set out on these rail trails.

 The state’s longest rail trail stretches for 26km between Scottsdale and Billycock Hill in north-east Tasmania, crossing farmland and delving deep into forest as it cuts through a chasm-like cutting sliced into the hills.
 Despite the dramatic landscape, it’s a ride of gentle climbs and descents.

 The ride sets out from the old railway station in Scottsdale.

 Tasmania’s highest waterfall deserves a grand entrance.
 This rainforest rail trail follows the course of the North East Dundas Tramway (once used to transport ore to smelters in Zeehan more than a century ago) to the very base of the 104m-high falls.
 Look for the old wooden tramway bridge beside the trail as it crosses Bather Creek.
-It’s a 10km return ride or walk.
+It’s an 11.5km return ride or walk.